-Operating profit - measurement of performance from underwriting and other activities
+Adjusted operating profit ("operating profit") - measurement of performance from underwriting and other activities

-The Group reports to its chief operating decision makers using a financial performance measure referred to as 'operating profit'.
-The Group and the Company regard operating profit as an appropriate measure of underwriting performance.
+The Group reports to its chief operating decision makers using a financial performance measure referred to as 'adjusted operating profit'.
+The Group and the Company regard adjusted operating profit as an appropriate measure of underwriting performance.

-Operating profit is defined across the Group as IFRS profit before income taxes, excluding the following items: investment return variances and economic assumption changes on long-term business (included within non-operating costs in the table in section A.2.1), impairment of goodwill, associates, and joint ventures and other amounts expensed, amortisation and impairment of acquired value of in-force business, amortisation and impairment of other intangibles, profit or loss on the disposal and remeasurement of subsidiaries, joint ventures and associates, integration and restructuring costs and other items.
+Adjusted operating profit is defined across the Group as IFRS profit before income taxes, excluding the following items: investment return variances and economic assumption changes on long-term business (included within non-operating costs in the table in section A.2.1), impairment of goodwill, associates, and joint ventures and other amounts expensed, amortisation and impairment of acquired value of in-force business, amortisation and impairment of other intangibles, profit or loss on the disposal and remeasurement of subsidiaries, joint ventures and associates, integration and restructuring costs and other items.
+While these excluded items are significant components in understanding and assessing the Company's financial performance, presentation of adjusted operating profit enhances the understanding and comparability of the underlying performance of the business by highlighting net income attributable to ongoing operations.
+Adjusted operating profit is not a substitute for profit before income taxes or net income as determined in accordance with IFRS.
+The Company's definition of adjusted operating profit may differ from similar measures used by other companies, and may change over time.

-Section A.2.1 shows a reconciliation of the operating profit to the income statement included in the Company's financial statements.
+Section A.2.1 shows a reconciliation of the adjusted operating profit to the income statement included in the Company's financial statements.